 An auto accident can leave you injured, unable to work, and unable to pay your regular monthly expenses.
 All auto accidents can result in serious injury even though they vary in type.
-The Texas auto accident attorneys of Noteboom – The Law Firm assist residents of Fort Worth, and others throughout the state, who have suffered serious injuries in a car wreck.
+The Texas auto accident attorneys of Noteboom – The Law Firm assist residents, and others throughout the state, who have suffered serious injuries in an auto accident.
 Our attorneys will focus on the law so you can focus on getting your life back on track.
 Call our office today to schedule an initial consultation.

 Of course, there are instances when liability for an auto accident is readily apparent.
 Other times, liability comes down to determining which party was careless or negligent.
 A police report can have information offered up by witnesses and parties which can indicate who is likely at fault.

 In certain cases, a law or rule of the road may have been clearly broken.
 If the person who caused your accident was significantly exceeding the speed limit or otherwise driving carelessly, then negligence per se could be at hand—that is, the defendant is negligent as a matter of law.
 In other circumstances, a factor such as being hit from behind may strongly suggest negligence.
 The majority of the time a driver hit from behind is not responsible for the accident.

 In the same way, a vehicle making a left-hand turn is almost always liable for a collision with a vehicle coming straight from the other direction.
 The exceptions might be if the vehicle did not stop at a stop sign or light or was significantly exceeding the speed limit.
 Accidents involving an automobile, a bicyclist, or a pedestrian are generally considered the fault of the auto driver.
 This is because pedestrians and bicyclist—due to their vulnerability—are owed a particular duty of care.